-There is something about this Mediterranean combination of ingredients that really appeals to me, and I’ve done a similar bread before with wheat flour, but I wanted to test a grain-free, lectin-free version.
-First time I shared a version of this bread I made a mistake and forgot to add the extra virgin olive oil under the ingredients lists.
-I was on vacation in West Texas with no possibility to test the recipe when I figured out the mistake, so the first day I came back I had to make it again and refine it to make sure everything is accurate.
-This is an improved version of the rosemary and chocolate bread with avocado and I’m happy to say is delicious, moist and super nutritious.
+There is something about this Mediterranean combination of ingredients that really appeals to me.
+I’ve done a similar bread before with wheat flour, but I wanted to test a grain-free, lectin-free version.
+The first time I shared a version of this bread I made a mistake and forgot to add the extra virgin olive oil under the ingredients list.
+I was on vacation in West Texas with no possibility to test the recipe when I figured out the mistake.
+So the first day I came back I had to make it again and refine it to make sure everything is accurate.
+This is an improved version of the rosemary and chocolate bread with avocado.
+I’m happy to say it is delicious, moist and super nutritious.

 A rosemary and chocolate bread loaded with polyphenols, healthy fats and probiotics

 This is what you get when you mix rosemary, dark chocolate, avocados, extra virgin olive oil, marine collagen, coconut flour and tigernut flour.

 This is an excellent grain-free, healthy bread to have for late breakfast or brunch, with coffee or tea, serve with a compliant cheese board and olive oil dip, take it with you at work for an afternoon snack.
 It can also replace one meal.
 It is quite good-looking if you want to impress your guests.

 I made this rosemary and chocolate bread with avocado for the Greek Orthodox Easter (hence the cross), and it was perfect and delicious.
 Add more figs for more sweetness and use a good quality extra dark chocolate.
 I used a 100% Venezuela chocolate I had bought from my latest trip to Marfa, West Texas, from a local coffee shop called Sqeeze.

 If you can’t have chocolate you might want to try the Parsnip Apple Cake with Rosemary and Olive Oil.